StorageCodeDave/Holiday_Entitlement_Corrections/Holiday Check for relationship tables.md

 Visuals to highlight if different
 */
 	Case
-		when EH.empref = Unpaid.empref then Unpaid.[Shift Name] +' shift pays Unpaid for Holiday'
 		when DupGroup.Entref2 >0 then cast(DupGroup.Entref2 as Varchar (6))+ ' Entref Groupref = Holgroupref of Holiday'
 		When EMP.payrollno IS NULL then 'Deleted User' when Eh.enttype <> ED.enttype then 'Type is wrong'